Skip to content

 What do security headers actually do?

 What makes them special is that the protection happens on the visitor's side.
 Even if an attacker manages to get malicious code onto your page, a properly instructed browser can refuse to execute it.
-Headers act as a safety net for mistakes elsewhere in the site.
+Headers act as a safety net for mistakes elsewhere in the site: a forgotten input filter, an outdated plugin, an injection via a comment field.

 The key headers at a glance